 Investing in Education –Security, Innovation, and Facilities

-- Construction of Elm Street Elementary School and Anna K. Davie Elementary (Anna K. Davie will be completed by 2015.)
+- Construction of Elm Street Elementary School and Anna K. Davie Elementary

-Rome High School (including a new band room), and Rome Middle School
+- New classroom additions at East Central Elementary, West Central Elementary, West End Elementary School, Rome High School (including a new band room), and Rome Middle School

 - Replaced HVAC at several locations around the district